 While it could make sense to use points during peak travel periods when paid airfares are quite expensive (provided you can find reward flight availability), you may sometimes find competitively-priced sale airfares that aren't much more than the fees and surcharges on a frequent flyer reward ticket: and of course, paid fares also earn Qantas Points and accrue those all-important status credits, whereas flights booked with points do not.

-Would you like an extra 120,000 Qantas Points in your account?
+Would you like six figures of bonus Qantas Points in your account?
 Then consider the following credit card offers: